コンテンツにスキップ

 THE HIRATSUKA MUSEUM OF ART

-Hiratsuka is located in the center of the coast of Sagami Bay facing the Pacific Ocean, 50 km southwest of the capital Tokyo, and flourished as one of the post towns on the Tokaido route during the Edo period.
-Currently, the city has a total area of 67.88 square kilometers, a current population of approximately 260,000, and is blessed with a warm climate and rich nature, and is popular as a core city with a well-balanced industry and as a resort destination.
+Hiratsuka is located in the center of the Sagami Bay coast facing the Pacific Ocean, 50km southwest of the capital Tokyo, and flourished as one of the post towns on the Tokaido road during the Edo period.
+Today, the city has a total area of 67.88 square kilometers and a current population of about 260,000.
+Blessed with a warm climate and abundant nature, it is a core city with a balanced mix of industries, and is also popular as a resort town.

-Since the Meiji period (late 19th century), many artists have lived in the area called "Shonan," which includes Hiratsuka, and have developed art movements.
-For example, Shirakaba, a magazine that had a great influence on modern Japanese art and literature, was active in Kamakura, and Ryuse Kishida's Sodosha, which pursued a new style of oil painting, was active in Kugenuma.
-Since then, many writers have been active to this day.
+Many artists have lived in the area known as "Shonan," including Hiratsuka, since the Meiji period (late 19th century), and have developed art movements here.
+For example, the magazine "Shirakaba," which had a major impact on modern Japanese art and literature, was founded in Kamakura, while Ryusei Kishida's Sodosha, which pursued a new style of oil painting, was founded in Kugenuma.
+Many artists have been active here since then, right up to the present day.

-Construction of an art museum in Hiratsuka City began shortly after the war.
-The focus was on local artists who were holding exhibitions on their own during the recovery from the air raids.
-In the early 1960s, they began a campaign to donate one work by an artist to the city, and following the construction of a school, community center, and library, the Hiratsuka City Museum opened in 1976 and an art department was established there. .
-Later, in line with the nationwide movement for lifelong learning and art museum construction, an art museum construction research committee was established in Hiratsuka in 1984, and concrete movements toward the opening of the museum began, and in 1986, the Hiratsuka City Art Museum Basic Concept was established.
-In 1986, a basic plan for the construction of the Hiratsuka City Art Museum was drawn up, construction work and project preparations began, and the museum opened in March 1991.
+The idea of building an art museum in Hiratsuka was first proposed shortly after the war.
+It was led by local artists who had been holding exhibitions independently during the city's recovery from the air raids.
+In the early 1960s, they began a campaign to donate one work per artist to the city, and following the construction of schools, community centers, and libraries, the Hiratsuka City Museum opened in 1976, establishing an art department.
+Then, in line with the nationwide movement towards lifelong learning and the construction of art museums, the Hiratsuka Museum of Art Construction Research Committee was formed in 1984, and concrete steps towards opening the museum began.
+In 1986, the Hiratsuka Museum of Art Basic Concept was formulated, followed by the Hiratsuka Museum of Art Construction Master Plan in 1986.
+Construction work and preparations for the project began, and the museum opened in March 1991.

-Since its opening, as an art museum located in the center of the Shonan region, the main theme has been <Art and Light of Shonan>, and by offering excellent domestic and international art for people to appreciate in a good environment, we have deepened the public's understanding of culture.
-We have carried out various projects with the main purpose of stimulating the desire to create and learn.
+Since its opening, as an art museum located in the center of the Shonan region, the main theme has been "Art and Light of Shonan," and the museum has implemented various projects with the major goal of deepening citizens' understanding of culture and stimulating their desire to create and learn by providing public access to excellent art from Japan and abroad in a good environment.

-We will continue to play a part in the maturation of the Shonan region's culture and strive to enhance our museum activities so that many people can become familiar with it.
+We will continue to play a part in the maturation of culture in the Shonan region and strive to enrich our museum activities so that many people can enjoy the museum.

 Detailed info